oracle/netsuite-suitecloud-sdk/packages/unit-testing/README.md

 ```

 ## [Contributing](/CONTRIBUTING.md)
 Suitecloud Unit Testing is an open source project.
-Pull Requests are currently not being accepted.
+Pull requests are currently not being accepted.
 See [Contributing](/CONTRIBUTING.md) for details.

 ## [License](/LICENSE.txt)
-Copyright (c) 2022 Oracle and/or its affiliates The Universal Permissive License (UPL), Version 1.0.
+Copyright (c) 2023 Oracle and/or its affiliates The Universal Permissive License (UPL), Version 1.0.